JMPerez/jmperez.github.com/source/_posts/2013/2013-12-19-embeddable-widget.md

 Your widget will affect the performance of the sites using it.
 Thus, it is important to follow the usual rules (see PageSpeed, YSlow).
 Try also to use scarcely large libraries.
-In addition, you shouldn't use `document.write`, or the page using it will block rendering.
+In addition, you should not use `document.write`, or the page using it will block rendering.
 If your snippet needs to load a JS file, do it in a async way.
 If not, if the request for your file fails, it will become a [SPOF](https://www.stevesouders.com/blog/2011/10/13/frontend-spof-survery/).

-Best way is to use an [async snippet](https://calendar.perfplanet.com/2013/browser-wishlist-2013/#async3pc).
+The best way is using an [async snippet](https://calendar.perfplanet.com/2013/browser-wishlist-2013/#async3pc).
 The general pattern is:

 ```js
 (function() {